Staying at the New York Athletic Club (NYAC)

 Queen Guest Room in 2022

 There is a desk with a Keurig coffee maker.
-You won’t find a kettle (yes of course I asked, I’m a Brit) but you’ll find a tea capsule.
+You won’t find a kettle (yes, of course, I asked; I’m a Brit), but you’ll find a tea capsule.
 This wouldn’t fly in the UK as a proper cuppa, but we’ll forgive them here in the US.
-The wifi is excellent, another big tick.
+The Wi-Fi is excellent, another big tick.

 Room 1806 New York Athletics Club